Charities for 2022

 Raising funds for a new state-of-the-art mobile breast screening van.

 The Epping Breast Unit in St. Margaret’s Hospital, Epping, is fundraising for a new state of the art mobile screening van.
-The aim is to raise £200,000 by December 2020.

 The fundraising is being led by Councillor Don Patel of Sawbridgeworth to recognise the immense work of Mr Michael Morgan, Consultant Breast, Endocrine and General Surgeon over the period 1982 to 2003.
 His work as a surgeon within the unit for over 20 years and his leadership, led to the introduction of multi-disciplinary team working.
 Mr Morgan was also instrumental in setting up the research unit which still continues today.